5 concrete rules for writing clear and effective instructions (with examples)

 1. Make it all about the reader

 When you’re writing instructions, of course, it’s normal for you to use language that comes naturally to you.
 If you’re an expert in your field, then it’s easy for technical jargon to creep into your writing.
-Because your job has become second nature, it’s also really easy to become overly familiar with the job and skip over some important details.
+Because your job has become second nature, it’s also really easy to become overly familiar with the job and skip over some important details when writing your instructions.

 But you'll need to stop and think about what this will mean for your readers.